A terrific destination for children

 We’ve seen many families with young kids enjoy a week in the town, finding plenty to do while not having to travel far.
 Luang Prabang is convenient to explore, with everything close and relatively safe.
-And Lao people are very family-oriented -- it’s very natural to have children around, and you’ll find that yours will be most welcome everywhere you go.
+And Lao people are very family-oriented—it’s natural to have children around, and you’ll find that yours will be most welcome everywhere you go.

 A short boat trip on the Mekong is a fun way to end the day.
 Local boats can be hired for around 100,000 kip per hour.
 For a comfortable boat with life jackets and toilet, book ahead with Banana Boat.

-To try Lao food, Tamarind Restaurant offers a gentle introduction and they are good at accommodating dietary preferences.
+To try Lao food, above-mentioned Tamarind Restaurant offers a gentle introduction and they are good at accommodating dietary preferences.
 Your kids might enjoy stir-fried pumpkin, fried chicken stuffed in lemongrass and sticky rice boiled in sweet coconut milk for dessert.

 In particular, Maison Souvannaphoum Hotel hits all the right notes when it comes to travelling with children.
 The 24-room boutique property is in an ideal location, only a seven-minute walk or a quick bike ride to the night market, but being outside of the town centre means more space, including a large lawn and garden to run around and a swimming pool.
 The ground floor of their charming two-storey garden wing is stroller accessible and some rooms have interconnecting doors.

 Mekong Estate is the only self-catering villa/vacation residence in Luang Prabang.
 The property is in Ban Saylom, a five-minute drive from town.
 Five different houses are offered to rent, all boasting river views, or you can also book by suite.
 The benefit of staying here is plenty of outdoor space, a private vacation home feeling and your own kitchenette to prepare meals and snacks.
-There’s also a large infinity pool but beware, it’s 1.6 metres deep and usually unattended.
+There’s also a large infinity pool but note, it’s 1.6 metres deep and usually unattended.

-As you should with any trip to Southeast Asia, bring your own well-stocked medical kit and any children-specific medication.
+As you should with any trip to Southeast Asia, bring a well-stocked medical kit and any children-specific medication.
 Don’t count on Luang Prabang pharmacies having what you might need.
 Consult your travel doctor about necessary vaccinations a few months ahead of your trip to ensure plenty of time for any series of shots required.

-Take advantage of low season rates (May to October), when hotels reduce their rates to half of their high season rate.
+Take advantage of low season rates (May to October), when hotels reduce their rates to half of their high season rate or offer perks for longer stays.
 Temperature and weather is best in October, November and February.
 Do correspond with the hotel and give them notice about requests like extra beds and neighbouring rooms so there are no surprises.